 Sometimes a pupil may be internally excluded which may range from a short period of time spent away from their peers, to spending a whole day away from them.
 This would be for demonstrating behaviours which are not in keeping with our values and not following the school rules.
-If a pupil is going to be internally excluded for more than one lesson, parents and the child will be notified of this the day before, wherever possible.
+If a pupil is going to be internally excluded for more than half a day, parents and the child will be notified of this the day before, wherever possible.
 Appropriate work will be provided for the pupil to complete.
-Failure to complete work or meet behaviour expectations whilst being internally excluded, will result in further sanctions such as longer internal exclusion, external exclusion/suspension or ultimately, permanent exclusion.
+Failure to complete work or meet behaviour expectations whilst being internally excluded, will result in further sanctions such as longer internal exclusion, Time Away from the School Community (TASC - see below) external exclusion/suspension or ultimately, permanent exclusion.